expobrain/komposer/README.md

 ## To-do

+- limit 63 chars for k8s item name and labels
 - disallow port mapping form docker compose
 - set ingress annotations from CLI as file
 - set deployment annotations from CLI as file